2 held in Delhi for robbing senior citizen | Law-Order

 - India

-An 18-year-old man was arrested and a juvenile apprehended for allegedly robbing a senior citizen in northwest Delhi's Jahangirpuri, police said on Friday.
-One of them was identified as Ajay, a resident of the area, they said.
+An 18-year-old man was arrested and a juvenile apprehended for allegedly robbing a senior citizen in northwest Delhi's Jahangirpuri area, police said on Friday.
+One of them was identified as Ajay, they said.

-On Thursday around 4 am, a senior citizen was robbed of Rs 1,050 by two people near the EE block of Jahangirpuri, the police said.

-Footage from several CCTV cameras in the area was analyzed, and both the accused were identified.
-Later, raids were conducted in the locality, and they were nabbed, a senior police officer said.
+On Thursday, an elderly man was robbed of Rs 1,050 by two people in Jahangirpuri, the police said.
+Complainant Shyam Lal (77) told the police that while returning home from BJRM hospital after taking medications, two men suddenly caught him from behind, one of whom pressed his neck and the other searched his pockets.
+They robbed Rs 1,050 and fled, police said.
+The video of the incident went viral on social media.
+The video shows that the accused attack the elderly men from behind.
+They can be seen choking the elderly man's throat, pinning him down and robbing him.
+Footage from several CCTV cameras in the area were analysed, and both the accused were identified.
+Raids were conducted in the locality, and they were nabbed, a senior police officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)